 Graduation from high school or its equivalent (such as the GED) is a prerequisite for admission to the College.
-Successful completion of an assessment examination is a prerequisite for admission.
+Successful completion of a Careers Programs Assessment Test (CPAt) offered by ACT Inc. with a score of 120 or better is a prerequisite for admission.
 This standardized, nationally normed test is administered by the College and is designed to further ensure that the applicant has the skills necessary to pursue a college-level program.

 Applicants who have completed one academic year of credits at another postsecondary institution (24 semester credits or 36 quarter credits with at least a 2.0 cumulative grade point average) will not be required to complete the test.
-Applicants who have completed the ACT with a score of at least 15 or the SAT with a score of at least 700 will not be required to complete the test.
+Applicants who have completed the ACT with a score of at least 15 or the SAT with a combined score of at least 700 on the critical reading and math portions of the exam will not be required to complete the test.

 Applicants enrolling under the Ability to Benefit provision are required to achieve a passing score on an independently administered, standardized, nationally recognized test that is approved by the U.S. Department of Education.
 The ability to benefit will be determined by passing the Career Programs Assessment Test (CPAt) offered by ACT, Inc. Applicants must achieve minimum scores of 42 on language usage, 43 on reading, and 41 on numerical skills.
 This test is designed to measure prospective students' ability to benefit from the course of instruction.
 Applicants who pass this test have fulfilled the College's entrance test requirements.
 Applicants who fail the test can be retested using the test developer's guidelines.
-The re-test(s) will be administered within the period specified by the test developer or one week, whichever is longer.
-Students must begin classes within one year of their test date.
-Students who withdraw after starting school, or are terminated by the College and re-enter more than one year after their test date, must take the test again.
+The re-test(s) will be administered within the period specified by the test developer.